Blendify/blender-manual/blender_docs/manual/rigging/constraints/motion_tracking/object_solver.rst

 Set Inverse
    Moves the origin of the object to the origin of the camera Clear Inverse
-   Moves the origin of the object back to the spot set in the - Movie Clip Editor:(t)tool shelf-->Solve-->Orientation-->Set Origin
+   Moves the origin of the object back to the spot set in the - Movie Clip Editor:(t)tool shelf-->Solve-->Orientation-->Set Origin.
 Constraint to F-Curve
    Applies the constraint, creating keyframes for the transforms.
 Influence